 Dr. Krist is an assistant professor in Curriculum & Instruction at the College of Education.
 She has been co-leading the Sustainable World Collaborative since 2018 with Barbara Hug.
 Her work focuses on making science learning meaningful for students and teachers, especially in the context of current reforms such as the NGSS.
 Her research explores how science classroom communities develop forms of engagement in disciplinary practices, such as modeling and argumentation, that are meaningful to them.
 She also studies how teachers learn to create and sustain environments that foster students’ epistemic agency in building science knowledge, and how ethics such as care and justice can undergird science learning.

-Julia is a senior studying elementary education and Spanish while pursuing a foreign language and bilingual endorsement.
-She has been working in the Sustainable World Collaborative since the fall of 2020.
-Julia hopes to teach in a bilingual elementary classroom in the future and begin studies in educational policy.
+Julia is a master’s student at Teachers College, Columbia University studying Education Policy.
+She graduated from the University of Illinois Urbana-Champaign in 2023 with her BA in Elementary Education and Spanish.
+She has been working on the Sustainable World Collaborative since the fall of 2020.
 The Sustainable World Collaborative has sparked her interest in how futures, values, systems, and strategic thinking—as explained in the Sustainability Education Framework for Teachers developed at ASU—can affect how we look at sustainability and sustainability education.
 She hopes that with the right strategy, sustainability can be integrated into all elementary subjects, therefore teaching people that it is an issue that should be approached holistically.
 Julia is thankful for the time she has spent with the Sustainable World team.

-Kate is a senior studying elementary education.
-After graduation, she hopes to teach middle elementary grades in Chicago.
+Kate is a teacher at Carrie Busey Elementary in Champaign, Illinois.
+She graduated from the University of Illinois Urbana-Champaign with a BA in Elementary Education in 2023.
 She began working in the Sustainable World Collaborative in the fall semester of 2021.
 Kate’s interest in sustainability education was nurtured by her time spent as a child and later as an environmental educator at Douglas-Hart Nature Center in Mattoon, Illinois.
 She hopes to integrate sustainability across the curriculum in her future classroom and plans to focus especially on environmental justice, tying instruction directly to students’ lived experiences.
 She hopes that the time spent by researchers in developing this resource will make sustainable teaching more accessible to educators by lightening the burden of locating appropriate resources.
 Kate has appreciated her time with the project for the exposure to cutting edge and creative sustainability education globally.

 Logan H. Lauren